-This old fashion raspberry jam without pectin will take you back to your childhood.
-Its a quick and easy recipe that gets done in less than 20 minutes.
-All natural, low in sugar, no pectin, and bursting with fruit flavor, whether you use fresh or frozen raspberries.
-Perfect over breakfast toast or topped over plain yogurt for dessert.
+This old fashion raspberry jam will take you back to your childhood.
+It's made in just 30 minutes, all-natural, low in sugar, and with no pectin.
+This jam is bursting with fruit flavor, whether you use fresh or frozen raspberries.
+A perfect jam over breakfast toast or over plain yogurt for dessert.

 Testing the jam

-Place a small amount on the mixture on the place.
-The cold plate will help cool the mixture and give you a good indication if the jam is ready.
+Remove one of the ceramic plates from the freezer.
+Place a teaspoon of jam on the cold plate.
+Pro tip - The cold plate will help cool the jam almost instantly and give you a good indication if the jam is ready.

 Sterilizing the jars

 Bring the water to a boil again.
-Cover the pot and process for 15 minutes.
+Cover the pot and process/simmer for 15 minutes.

-When canning, the canned jam will stay in a cool dry place in the pantry for up to a year or more.
+If canning, the canned jam will stay in a cool dry place in the pantry for up to a year or even longer.

 You can also keep the jam in the fridge for 3 to 6 months.